 What began as a local initiative (Blanket Melbourne) back in 2014 has since grown into a national initiative with strong community support across Australia.
-Because of that, in 2018 we managed to fundraise and deliver more than 1,750 brand new sleeping bags to people experiencing homelessness.
+Because of that, in 2018 we managed to fundraise and deliver more than 1,750 and in 2019 we managed to fundraise and deliver 1883 brand new sleeping bags to people experiencing homelessness.

 Sleeping bags can be literal lifesavers during freezing cold nights.
 Every year people living on the streets die from exposure to the cold.
 This is unacceptable and unnecessary.

 Just $30 buys a new sleeping bag for someone who might otherwise have nothing.